A man wearing a suit signing a contract with a pen

 Collateral Requirement

-• Securities: stocks, bonds, or other marketable assets
+• Securities: Stocks, bonds, or other marketable assets.

-• Property: real estate or other tangible assets
+• Property: Real estate or other tangible assets.

 Third-Party Involvement

+On the other hand, bonds must be secured through a surety provider.
 The surety will then ensure that non-performance won’t hinder the project’s completion.
 This could be done by compensating the project owner if the contractor defaults or takes any other action to ensure the project will be completed.

 Secure Your Finances With KASE Insurance

-Contact us today to learn more about our risk management solutions or to get a free quote!
+Contact us today to learn more about our risk management solutions or to get a free quote.

 The comments are closed.